saitberki/Airdrop/README.md

 <h5><b>5.</b> Finally, The Add-On Works Silently In The Background And Earns Points.
 It Does Not Strain Your Computer.
 Good Earnings...)))</h5>

 <h2># Statement</h2>
-<h5>These are applications that are completely for informational purposes and allow you to earn Airdrop for free without investing.
-Since the Airdrop distribution is limited, download the applications for free and start earning immediately...
+<h5>These Are Applications That Are Completely For Informational Purposes And Allow You To Earn Airdrop For Free Without Investing.
+Since The Airdrop Distribution Is Limited, Download The Applications For Free And Start Earning Immediately...
 Good Earnings...</h5>